Apple announces Q4 2023 earnings, beating expectations with $89.5 billion revenue - 9to5Mac

 Analysts expected revenue around $84.18 billion.
 The company reported revenue of $90.15 billion for the same quarter a year ago.

-The quarter includes initial sales for iPhone 15.
+The quarter includes initial sales for the iPhone 15 series.
 Apple also released the 15-inch MacBook Air during the quarter.

 Apple also recently raised prices for Apple TV+, Apple Arcade, and Apple News+.
 These changes will occur throughout the next reported quarter.